Satyam-193/Projects/README.md

 ## Projects

-This repository contains all the projects I am developing in Systematic order.
+This repository contains all the projects I am developing in systematic order.